sevdegulsahin/CargoManagementSystem/README.md

 - **Priority Queue** for delivery prioritization: O(log n) complexity.
 - **Binary Search** for shipment queries: O(log n) complexity.

-### Suggestions for Future Enhancements

-- Transitioning from linked lists to hash tables for faster customer data access.
-- Using graphs instead of trees for more complex and cyclic delivery routes.
-- Incorporating deque for shipment history for more flexibility.

 ## How to Use